 What is forestry?

-Students majoring in forestry are working to ensure sustainable access to one of society’s most vital natural resources: wood.
+Students majoring in forestry are working to ensure sustainable access to one of society’s most vital natural resources: wildland and urban forests.
 This major addresses both the scientific and human elements of forest ecosystem management, and you’ll learn about the life cycle and management of hundreds of tree species.
 You’ll graduate with a sense of stewardship and land-use ethics, and be prepared to take an active role in finding new and better ways to conserve, use, and sustain the world’s vital forest resources.

 Learn more about this major and the Department of Forest Resources and Environmental Conservation.